 Despite constituting only 11% of the total population, local Emirati guests have strong purchasing power for luxury brands in the United Arab Emirates (UAE).
-Due to the impact of Covid-19 on international travel and tourism spending, Emirati guests have become even more crucial to luxury brands’ local business.
-Throughout this tumultuous period, we at CXG have supported our clients in the premium and luxury sectors by gathering and dissecting detailed feedback on their Emirati and non-Emirati guests’ experiences.
+Due to the impact of COVID-19 on international travel and tourism spending, Emirati guests became, and still are, crucial to luxury brands’ local business.
+Throughout this tumultuous period, we at CXG supported our clients in the premium and luxury sectors by gathering and dissecting detailed feedback on their Emirati and non-Emirati guests’ experiences.

 In 2021, our evaluators conducted in-store visits to the boutiques of our luxury brand clients in the UAE, which included clients in the Watch & Jewelry, Fashion, and Cosmetics categories.
 Using our key measure of customer experience, the Advocacy Index, we found that just 38% of Emirati guests were classified as ‘Ambassadors,’ as they answered that they would proactively recommend the store they had visited due to a positive experience.
 Comparatively, the percentage of delighted non-Emirati guests stood at 34% higher than their Emirati counterparts, with 51% ‘Ambassadors’.

 The story was similar when we looked at our second key metric: Purchase Intention, which measures the likelihood of a purchase resulting from the experience received.
 Here, we found that the Purchase Intention for non-Emirati guests who answered they would ‘definitely make a purchase’ because of their experience was 29% higher than that of Emirati guests.
 If brands can improve this metric with their Emirati guests, there is substantial potential for additional revenue.